-In this era marked by progress, the economic and industrial sectors have developed rapidly.
-Businesses face increasingly fierce competition as a result of this.
+In this era marked by progress, the economic and industrial sectors have developed rapidly. face Businesses increasingly fierce competition as a result of this.
 Many Indonesians love to travel and check out typical foods from different regions, making the food industry one of the promising fields[1], [2].
-This phenomenon opens up many opportunities for entrepreneurs who can create high-quality culinary products with tastes, compositions, attractive and presentations [3].
+This phenomenon opens up many opportunities for entrepreneurs who can create high-quality culinary products with compositions, attractive tastes, and presentations [3].